Meet Amelia, the student launching the Durham Budapest Marathon 2026

-In October 2026, a team of Durham students will be running the Budapest Marathon (or half marathon) to fundraise for Amnesty International.
+Led by Amelia Geng, a team of Durham students will be running the Budapest Marathon (or half marathon) in 2026 to fundraise for Amnesty International.

-The Durham Tab spoke to Amelia Genge, the second year politics and international relations student who is launching this new project for 2026.
-Amelia believes “this challenge could change a lot for the Durham charity and social scene to become more accessible, intercollegiate, and collaborate.”
+The Durham Tab spoke to Amelia, the second year politics and international relations student who is launching the new project for October next year.
+Amelia believes the challenge “could change a lot for the Durham charity and social scene to become more accessible, intercollegiate, and collaborate.”

 What cause does this challenge support and why?

-Working with Choose A Challenge makes the challenge more affordable for participants – something Amelia feels is not prioritised in some of the other extracurriculars available at university: “I wanted a chance for all students to get involved and do good for charity.”
+Working with Choose A Challenge makes the task more affordable for participants.
+“I wanted a chance for all students to get involved and do good for charity.”
 According to Amelia, once you have paid the £245 registration fee and reached your fundraising goal, everything else (flights, accommodation, some meals, and marathon entry) is included in the four day trip to Budapest.

 Amelia’s personal motivations